 Neighborhoods of RVA: Lakeside

-Though actually part of Henrico County, the Lakeside area is located in what most Richmonders refer to as Northside.
-The neighborhood is roughly bordered by Bryan Park to the South, Hermitage Road to the North, Galaxie Road to the West and Lakeside Avenue to the East.
-Given its central location with easy access to the interstates, Bryan Park, and a variety of retailers, buyer interest has steadily grown in recent years.
+While officially part of Henrico County, the Lakeside area is commonly considered a Northside neighborhood by most Richmonders.
+It’s situated within the boundaries of Bryan Park to the south, Hermitage Road to the north, Galaxie Road to the west, and Lakeside Avenue to the east.
+Thanks to its central location, offering easy access to interstates, Bryan Park’s natural beauty, and a diverse range of retailers, buyer interest in this neighborhood has steadily increased in recent years.

-The name “Lakeside” actually refers to the lake at Jefferson Lakeside Country Club on the northern end of the area, not the lakes at Bryan Park, like many believe.
-However, Bryan Park is an important part of the community, encompassing 262 acres that were originally donated to the City of Richmond in 1909 in memory of respected Richmond businessman, Joseph Bryan.
-The City took advantage of the rolling hills, streams, and ponds to create an unique urban park and over the years the park has evolved to include a well-known azalea garden, jogging and mountain biking trails, soccer fields, tennis courts, a playground, a frisbee golf course, and lots of picnicking spots.
+Interestingly, the name “Lakeside” isn’t derived from the lakes at Bryan Park, as many might assume.
+Instead, it originates from the lake at Jefferson Lakeside Country Club on the northern edge of the area.
+Nevertheless, Bryan Park plays a crucial role in the community, spanning 262 acres and being originally gifted to the City of Richmond in 1909 in memory of the esteemed businessman, Joseph Bryan.
+The city ingeniously utilized the park’s rolling terrain, streams, and ponds to create a unique urban park.
+Over time, it has evolved to include a renowned azalea garden, jogging and mountain biking trails, soccer fields, tennis courts, a playground, a frisbee golf course, and numerous picturesque spots for picnicking.

-Speaking of retail… many business owners along Lakeside Avenue have been investing in additions, renovations, and improvements in recent years, generating growth that has really started to pay off for both business and homeowners showing renewed interest in the area.
-The Lakeside Farmer’s Market is an example of a relatively recent addition that not only serves Lakeside residents but also draws residents from other parts of the City.
-Many new restaurants and retailers have set up shop in long overlooked spaces along the main thoroughfare.
-In fact, with several consignment shops within just a few blocks of each other, some have begun to call it “consignment row”.
+Now, when it comes to retail, many business owners along Lakeside Avenue have been investing in expansions, renovations, and enhancements in recent years.
+This investment has started to pay off, benefiting both businesses and homeowners who are showing renewed interest in the area.
+A prime example of this revitalization is the Lakeside Farmer’s Market, which not only serves Lakeside residents but also attracts visitors from other parts of the city.
+Several new restaurants and retailers have also set up shop in previously overlooked spaces along the main thoroughfare.
+In fact, with a cluster of consignment shops within a few blocks of each other, some have dubbed it “consignment row.”

 Lakeside Homes for Sale